 The platform offers award-winning video, display, and rich media ads that not only generate publisher app revenue but improve the user experience.
 Their custom ad units include full screen, vertical, in-feed placements, and more.

 Don’t let the hard work you put into developing, marketing, and gaining mass adoption with your mobile app go to waste.
 We can help you set up the right in-app advertising model for your property, including setting up yield groups, testing out new demand partners, and daily optimizations.
-Sign up to MonetizeMore today!
+Sign up for a Starter account at MonetizeMore today!

 What are mobile ad networks?